chenxq/bench/docs/source/setup.md

 ### View Examples

-Running these commands will view launch the bench UI locally ot view the example test suites from the Arthur Bench github rep.
+Running these commands will view launch the bench UI locally to view the example test suites from the Arthur Bench github rep.

 ```
 # clone the bench repo